VSI Imaging Products at Work, Helping to Image the Real Universe

 Dear Paul,

-A couple of months ago, we inquired about your Cycloid Auto Rotator for a project which was on an extremely tight deadline.
+A couple of months ago, we inquired about your Cycloid Auto Rotator (now discontinued) for a project which was on an extremely tight deadline.
 We are researchers on a plasma machine called the DIII-D Tokamak which is a "star on earth" - a fusion machine that is being developed as an energy source (it replaces the heat source in an electrical plant which is currently using fossil fuels).
 We want to Thank You for your quick response and your solid product which enabled us to make a tight deadline.

 Roughly once a year, the tokamak (a vacuum vessel about the size of a house) is opened for calibrations for a couple of months.
 We were calibrating an optical instrument that can measure the electrical current profile of the tokamak plasma.
 This "Motional Stark Effect" (MSE) diagnostic does very precise measurements of polarized light.
 Just before starting the calibration, a member of our team came up with a new technique that involved spinning an optic (a large "quarter wave plate") in front of a fixed polarizer - this provides both linearly and circularly polarized light to the system.
 Unfortunately, we had less than a week to put this system together, and so we started looking for a way to quickly make this polarization generator.